iseqqavoq/APSIS-Pro-for-WP/readme.txt

 For more information on integration with APSIS Pro, goto http://customers.anpdm.com/apsisproforwordpress/help.html.

 Visit APSIS’ web page at www.apsis.com.

+Feel free to make pull requests for improvement on Github at https://github.com/iseqqavoq/apsis-pro-for-wp

 == Installation ==
 1. Upload the apsis-pro-for-wp folder to the /wp-content/plugins/ directory